top of page

 • Taxonomy mappings to allow for efficient on-boarding and classification alignment

-• Two-tier data model (Product-SKU) with images, descriptions, and attributes assigned at both levels
+• Variable product data model (Product-SKU) with images, descriptions, and attributes assigned at both levels

 • Search thesaurus and search redirects to improve keyword-level search relevancy